mpi-sws-rse/datablox/README.rst

 datablox depends on the following python modules:

  *  zmq python bindings
+ *  Engage

 Individual blox depend on several others:

- * pymongo 2.0.1 for Mongodb (also requires Mongodb to be running)
+ * pymongo 2.0.1 for Mongodb
  * sunburnt 0.5 for Solr (sunburnt in turn requires httplib2 and lxml)

 See the .meta file in the block's subdirectory (under blox/) for details on a given block.